 With the introduction of digital TV, transmitter power is generally lower than was the case with analogue transmissions, but they (mostly) operate at higher frequencies.
 However, in some parts of Australia digital TV transmitters have an effective radiated power (ERP) of up to 350kW.
 Effective radiated power is a measure of the transmitter's actual output and the gain of the antenna system.
 A detailed discussion of this is well outside the scope of this article.

 By nature, RF is somewhat sneaky.
 Although radio frequencies really do obey all the laws of physics, to the casual observer this isn't always apparent.
-Coaxial cables are the case in point here, and as should now be obvious they are far more complex than they seem.
+Coaxial cables and/or transmission lines are the case in point here, and as should now be obvious they are far more complex than they seem.
 Impedance is a critical factor once coaxial cable is used at a frequency where the cable is long (or 'significant') compared to wavelength.

 In this context, a cable's length has to be considered significant once it is longer than about 1/10th of the signal wavelength at the highest frequency of interest.
 If you are only dealing with audio frequencies (including up to 100kHz or so), the cable makes little or no difference unless it's more than 300 metres in length.
 This is rather unusual in most cases, so it's safe to regard any coax (including shielded audio cables) as simply being a piece of wire that has a shield wrapped around it.
 As such, you need to consider the cable's capacitance, because that will work with the equipment's output impedance to create a low-pass filter.
 Impedance of most audio cables is irrelevant, and if anyone tries to tell you any different be wary - they may be trying to sell you some expensive snake-oil.